Monthly Archives: February 2012

 As part of Ivy Exec’s Spotlight Series, we interviewed Orkun Oguz, North American Managing Partner at Peppers & Rogers Group.
 Orkun has extensive experience in the design of customer-facing processes, the development of effective channel strategies and the establishment of platforms supporting those strategies.
 Under Orkun’s leadership, Peppers & Rogers is undergoing significant growth and establishing themselves as the preeminent consulting firm focused on customer strategy.

-Jason Sanders: Thanks very much for taking the time to speak with me today.
+Ivy Exec: Thanks very much for taking the time to speak with me today.
 Your Continue reading

 This article contains actual statements made during post-interview debriefings